How to Make Copper Foil Easter Eggs DIY

 Copper Foil Easter Eggs DIY

-This is the first time I have applied metal leaf that wasn’t completely covered.
+This is the first time I have applied copper foil that didn’t completely cover the item.
 It wasn’t hard to do but just a slightly different process.

 Somehow I managed to make Easter Eggs look elegant!
 And I love that.